-From 2020, the Australian Tertiary Admission Rank (ATAR) will replace the Overall Position (OP) in Queensland as the primary selection rank for school leavers seeking entry to tertiary courses.
+From 2020, the Australian Tertiary Admission Rank (ATAR) will replace the Overall Position (OP) as the standard pathway to tertiary study for Queensland Year 12s.

 What is the ATAR?